enisdenjo/graphql-ws/README.md

 ## Protocol

-Read about the exact transport protocol used by the library in the [PROTOCOL.md](PROTOCOL.md) document.
+Read about the exact transport protocol used by the library in the [Protocol document](PROTOCOL.md).

 ## Want to help?